KeithLabelle/virgil-purekit-go/README.md

 ```
 Encryption is performed using AES256-GCM with key & nonce derived from the user's encryptionKey using HKDF and random 256-bit salt.

-Virgil Security has Zero knowledge about a user's `encryptionKey`, because the key is calculated every time when you execute `EnrollAccount` or `VerifyPassword` functions at your server side.
+Virgil Security has zero knowledge about a user's `encryptionKey`, because the key is calculated every time you execute the `EnrollAccount` or `VerifyPassword` functions at your server side.

 ### Rotate app keys and user record
 There can never be enough security, so you should rotate your sensitive data regularly (about once a week).
-Use this flow to get an `UPDATE_TOKEN` for updating user's PureKit `RECORD` in your database and to get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application.
+Use this flow to get an `UPDATE_TOKEN` for updating a user's PureKit `RECORD` in your database and to get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application.

 Also, use this flow in case your database has been COMPROMISED!

-> This action doesn't require to create an additional table or to do any modification with available one.
-When a user needs to change his or her own password, use the EnrollAccount function to replace user's oldRecord value in your DB with a newRecord.
+> This action doesn't require creating an additional table or to modify an existing one.
+When a user needs to change his or her own password, use the EnrollAccount function to replace a user's oldRecord value in your DB with a newRecord.

-There is how it works:
+Here is how it works:

 **Step 1.** Get your `UPDATE_TOKEN`

-Navigate to [Virgil Dashboard](https://dashboard.virgilsecurity.com/login), open your pure application panel and press "Show update token" button to get the `update_token`.
+Navigate to the [Virgil Dashboard](https://dashboard.virgilsecurity.com/login), open your pure application panel, and press "Show update token" button to get the `update_token`.

-**Step 2.** Initialize PureKit SDK with the `UPDATE_TOKEN`.
+**Step 2.** Initialize the PureKit SDK with the `UPDATE_TOKEN`.

-Move to PureKit SDK configuration file and specify your `UPDATE_TOKEN`:
+Move to the PureKit SDK configuration file and specify your `UPDATE_TOKEN`:

 ```go
 // here set your purekit credentials